digitalpenguin/Commerce_MultiLang/core/components/commercemultilang/docs/readme.txt

 https://www.modmore.com/commerce/pricing/

 Even though Commerce is HTML-first, this extra has been built with the UI framework the rest of MODX currently uses in the manager: ExtJS.
 (Sorry Mark! :) )
-Special thanks to @dimmy (Dimitri Hilverda) for advice given about some functionality such as loading with the resource viewport.
+Special thanks to @dimmy for advice given about some functionality such as loading with the resource viewport.

 Requirements:
 - MODX (of course!)